-1. Customers' fully paid securities and excess margin securities not in the respondent's possession or control as of March 31, 2022, but for which the required action was not taken by respondent within the time frames

-specified under rule 15c3-3 \$ -

-A. Number of items -

-2. Customers' fully paid securities and excess margin securities for which instructions to reduce to possession or control had not been issued as of March 31, 2022, excluding items existing from "temporary lags which result from normal business operations" as permitted under rule 15c3-3 \$ -

-A. Number of items -
+1. Customers' fully paid securities and excess margin securities not in the respondent's possession or control as of March 31, 2023, but for which 1 the required action was not taken by respondent within the time frames specified under rule 15c3-3 5 A. Number of items D - 2.
+Customers' fully paid securities and excess margin securities for which instructions to reduce to possession or control had not been issued as or March 31, 2023, excluding items existing from "temporary lags which result from normal business operations" as permitted under rule 15c3-3 f \$ A. Number of items -

-Nomura Securities International, Inc. Computation of CFTC Minimum Net Capital Requirement March 31, 2022
+Nomura Securities International, Inc. Computation of CFTC Minimum Net Capital Requirement March 31, 2025